Our past defines Old Mill Toronto.

 Dancing to recorded music began at The Old Mill at the end of the First World War.
 In

 1921, the first “live” music for dancing was introduced by violinist Cec Ryder with Nelson Hatch on piano in what is now the Print Room.
 When the new dance floor was added in 1929, Nelson Hatch opened with a nine-piece orchestra.
-Live music and entertainment are still a large part of Old Mill Toronto with jazz in the Home Smith Bar and ‘Dining and Dancing’ in the original dining room.
+Live music and entertainment are still a large part of Old Mill Toronto with our fabulous ‘Dining and Dancing’ in the original dining room.

 In the 30’s & 40’s the Old Mill became a favourite for family gatherings.
 Roast Beef dinners and Sunday Brunch were known for miles around.